 Material isn't as flexible as expected.
 Cut fairly short and small, so sizing up is recommended.

 Wearers say the inseam length is perfect for running.
 Made with a Duo Dry inner brief that wicks away moisture.
 Equipped with a hidden inner pocket for keys.
 Holds up well through repeated wash and wear.
 Popular choice for water sports.

 Runs small.
 Some wearers felt the liner cut into their legs, so they ended up cutting it out of the shorts.

-High waistband compression shorts that are comfortable and slimming.
+High-waistband compression shorts that are comfortable and slimming.
 They don't ride up while bending either.
 Seams are well-placed and designed to be chafe-free.
 Side pockets are large and fully functional.
-Available in extended sizes to 5XL.
+Available in extended sizes up to 3XL.

 Seam down the center of the crotch makes the shorts somewhat uncomfortable while sitting.

 Material quality and construction is comparable to premium running shorts.
 Large pockets can hold even big phones.
 Built-in brief is supportive and appropriately cut for each size.
 Washes well and dries fairly quickly.